AaronCremona/reflections/lesson_2_reflections.md

 Branches would be useful any time there is a need to create multiple versions that need to exist side by side.
 Examples are an experimental change, developing a new feature while keeping the working version intact, developing two distinct versions.
+Answers from the udacity branch.
+"Context switching."
+A new branch is made for any new activity.
+The master is the production quality branch, and he makes a new branch for any other activity.
+Fixing a bug, making a new feature, etc.

 How do the diagrams help you visualize the branch structure?